What Is Text Replacement? How to Set It Up on Every Device (2026)

 Note: iOS text replacement works across most apps but offers limited customization.
 For advanced templates or cross-device syncing, a dedicated text expansion tool may be a better fit.

-Text Replacement For Any Site
+How to Set Up Text Replacement on Any Site or App

 Automate repetitive typing using text replacement and keyboard shortcuts.

-Text Blaze works on any site or app via the Text Blaze Chrome Extension, Windows app, Mac app, and Edge extension!
+Works on any site or app via the Text Blaze Chrome Extension, Windows app, Mac app, and Edge extension!

-Text Blaze is free forever!
+Free forever!
 No licenses or 7-day trials needed!

 Create dynamic text templates using placeholders, dynamic logic, and more!